apache/brpc/docs/en/client.md

 ### What will happen when the callback is very complicated?

 No special impact, the callback will run in separate bthread, without blocking other sessions.
-You can do all sorts of things in callback.
+You can do all sorts of things in the callback.

 ### Does the callback run in the same thread that CallMethod runs?

-The callback must be run in a different bthread, even the RPC fails just after entering CallMethod.
+The callback runs in a different bthread, even the RPC fails just after entering CallMethod.
 This avoids deadlock when the RPC is ongoing inside a lock(not recommended).

-## Join completion of RPC
+## Wait for completion of RPC
-NOTE: When you want to launch multiple RPC in parallel, [ParallelChannel](combo_channel.md#parallelchannel) is probably more convenient.
+NOTE: [ParallelChannel](combo_channel.md#parallelchannel) is probably more convenient to  launch multiple RPCs in parallel

-Following code launches 2 asynchronous RPC and waits them to complete.
+Following code starts 2 asynchronous RPC and waits them to complete.
 ```c++
 const brpc::CallId cid1 = controller1->call_id();
 const brpc::CallId cid2 = controller2->call_id();